congruentlabs/sata-contracts-v1/README.md

 ```bash
 npm run analyze
 ```

+Note: this is currently broken, we need to troubleshoot

 This will run `slither` on the project.
 Note that as we're using OpenZeppelin, a set of warnings will be shown for the OpenZeppelin contracts which we can ignore.